The Advising Office will be closed on Friday, September 9th, for an office retreat

-Each Krannert Management student has an assigned academic advisor.
-Students meet with their advisors at least once a semester.
+Each student has an assigned academic advisor who they meet with at least once a semester.
 Advisors mentor and coach students in the Launching Business Leaders competencies and portfolio.
-Advisors are happy to answer any question, refer students to appropriate resources, and help them achieve their goals.
+Advisors are happy to answer questions, refer students to appropriate resources, and help them achieve their goals.

 403 West State Street

 Phone: (765) 494-4343